 COMBAR/Oxford University Scholarship

-Combar has joined with the University of Oxford to offer two scholarships for study on the BCL.
-The Scholarships will be available to those who demonstrate exceptional academic merit or potential, who are ordinarily resident in the United Kingdom and declaring Black or Mixed Black ethnicity, who are commencing the Bachelor of Civil Law course at the University of Oxford and who indicate a serious interest in commencing a career at the commercial bar following completion of their studies.
-The scholarships will be awarded on the basis of financial need.
+The scholarships will be available to those who demonstrate exceptional academic merit or potential, who are ordinarily resident in the United Kingdom, and who indicate a serious interest in commencing a career at the commercial bar following completion of their studies.
+They will be awarded on the basis of financial need.

 COMBAR Student Mentoring Scheme

 The Combar Student Mentoring scheme aims to support and encourage individuals from groups which are underrepresented at the Bar of England and Wales (and in particular the Commercial Bar) to pursue careers as barristers.
 Applicants who are considered to have realistic prospects of obtaining a pupillage at the Commercial Bar will be assessed by reference to need for mentoring and potential to pursue a career at the Bar.
 Equal weighting is given to both of these criteria to help ensure that the scheme reaches talented applicants from the most under-represented communities who would benefit most from mentoring and guidance.
-Successful applicants are paired practitioners from Combar member sets for a series of one-to-one mentoring sessions.
-Combar is delighted at the excellent uptake of the Mentoring Scheme which started in 2022, 22 sets participated and after 316 people applied for a place, Combar was able to place just over 250 of them.
+Successful applicants are paired with practitioners from Combar member sets for a series of one-to-one mentoring sessions.
+Combar was delighted by the excellent uptake of the Mentoring Scheme which started in 2022, 22 sets participated and after 316 people applied for a place, Combar was able to place just over 250 of them.
 The 2023-24 scheme launched on 26th May 2023 and is expected to be able to offer a similar number of places with 23 sets participating.

 Substantial financial support to cover training